 We stock only the highest quality acrylic paints, available in sets and as individual colours - always at discount prices!
 Browse our range and order now.
 Read More

 We offer acrylic paints in individual tubes and sets, supplied by leading paint brands like Winsor & Newton, Liquitex and Daler-Rowney.
-For beginners, it might be best to opt for a smaller acrylic paint set, but we also have large acrylic paint sets (up to 48 pcs) in a range of acrylic colours and shades for professional and amateur artists alike.
-Choose that perfect colour missing from your palette, or purchase an acrylic paint set as a special gift for the artist in your life.
+For beginners, it might be best to opt for a smaller paint set, but we also have larger sets (up to 48 pcs) in a range of acrylic colours and shades for professional and amateur artists alike.
+Choose that perfect colour missing from your palette, or purchase a set as a special gift for the artist in your life.

 Acrylic paints are a fast-drying art medium that doesn’t require any chemicals.
 They’re a popular choice amongst those new to painting, like hobbyists or students, and are ideal for use in craft projects.
-We also offer a wide range of brushes for acrylic painting, as well as an extensive range of System 3 Acrylic paint, one of the leading lines of acrylic paints, popular with artists from all walks of life.
+We also offer a wide range of brushes for acrylic painting, as well as an extensive range of System 3 Acrylic paint, one of the leading brands, popular with artists from all walks of life.